mpmont/blog.marcomonteiro.net/all_collections/_posts/2012-10-07-php-magic-methods-the-complete-guide.md

 ---
 layout: post
 title: Php magic methods - The complete guide
 date: 2012-10-07
 tag: magic methods,oop,php
-description: PHP has a few ‘magic’ methods that you can use in OOP (Object oriented programming).
+description: PHP has a few magic methods that you can use in OOP (Object oriented programming).
 All of them must be identified with two underscore prefix and they act as interceptors
 author: Marco Monteiro
 categories: [magic methods,oop,php]
 ---

 PHP has a few ‘magic’ methods that you can use in OOP (Object oriented programming).
 All of them must be identified with two underscore prefix and they act as interceptors that will run then certain required conditions are met.
 So as you can see these methods are extremely useful.
 <!--more-->

 **List of magic methods**